shriramnat/AI-Decision-Council/README.md

 >- Serves Razor Pages and exposes a SignalR hub for real-time client updates

 ### Configuration Notes

-- API keys and credentials are read from:
-  - appsettings.json
-  - appsettings.Development.json
-  - Environment variables

-- Server URLs and ports can be configured via:
+Server URLs and ports can be configured via:
 - DXO/Properties/launchSettings.json
 - The ASPNETCORE_URLS environment variable

 ### Security Features